 Plans for the 2023 Legislative Session

-The TSSA Board of Directors decided that our top legislative priority for 2023 is eliminating the mandatory newspaper advertising.
+The TSSA Board of Directors decided that our top legislative priority for 2023 is providing alternatives to print newspaper advertising for mandatory lien sale ads.
 Our strategy planning has already begun.
 To accomplish this goal, we need help from our membership.
 If the 2021 legislative session is any indicator, there will be some very difficult and highly controversial issues before the legislature, such as school safety, reproductive issues, federal allocation for infrastructure and COVID-19.
 Something like newspaper ad requirements in a property code pales by comparison as far as a legislator’s priorities, so it is our job to begin the process of educating members and legislative staff early about the unfairness of why one private industry made up mostly of small business owners (self-storage) should be required to prop up the financial viability of another industry (newspapers), when there is clearly no compelling reason for this requirement to be maintained.

 How Can You Help?

 TSSA gathers data via surveys to help with talking points when we meet with legislators and their staff.

 Successful advocacy hinges on the relationships we establish with the people who ultimately vote on this piece of legislation.
 We are very fortunate to work with a fantastic membership that has strong ties in their respective communities.
 We need as many connections as possible.
 All connections matter, whether that connection is because of a friendship, family or business tie, or because of a common neighborhood, school, church, etc. If the legislator knows you and we can connect, it can be extremely helpful to enhance the understanding of the topic at hand.
 If you know someone who is a current legislator (state senator or representative), legislative staff, state official or if they own a newspaper or are influential on that side of the equation, please contact me at firstname.lastname@example.org, or by calling 888-259-4902.